rweijnen/marstek-fw-checker/README.md

 - **Unofficial Tool**: Not affiliated with, endorsed by, or supported by Marstek
 - **Use at Own Risk**: Always verify firmware compatibility before installation
 - **Community Project**: Archive maintained by community volunteers
-- **Version 100 Baseline**: Uses version "100" to detect all available updates
+- **Version 100 Baseline**: Uses version "100" to query all available firmware from Marstek servers
+- **No Version Comparison**: Tool shows available firmware but doesn't compare with your current version

 ## 🆘 Troubleshooting